apache/cordova-docs/www/docs/en/5.1.1/plugin_ref/plugman.md

 From version 3.0 onward, Cordova implements all device APIs as plugins, and leaves them disabled by default.
-It also supports two different ways to add and remove plugins, depending on your choice of workflow discussed in the <a href="../guide/overview/index.html">Overview</a>:
+It also supports two different ways to add and remove plugins, depending on your choice of workflow discussed in the Overview:

-- If you use a cross-platform workflow, you use the `cordova` CLI utility to add plugins, as described in <a href="../guide/cli/index.html">The Command-Line Interface</a>.
+- If you use a cross-platform workflow, you use the `cordova` CLI utility to add plugins, as described in The Command-Line Interface.
   The CLI modifies plugins for all specified platforms at once.

 - If you use a platform-centered workflow, you use a lower-level